Brett-Kennedy/RotationFeatures/README.md

 ## Description

 The idea behind RotationFeatures, taking classification as an example, is that often, when considering two or more dimensions, an ideal boundary between the target classes is at an oblique angle, and not parallel to any of the axes.
 Thus, models such as decision trees must use sub-optimal axis-parallel boundaries, which can lead to lower accuracy and larger trees, thus decreasing their interpretability.
+That is, decision trees must split, at each node, at some split point for a single feature, so can not necessarily split the data in the most effective way.
+This may not necessarily lead to lower accuracy, as with sufficient depth, any relationship may be modelled by trees, but does lead to lower interpretability, as trees are larger and the splits may be unintuitive.

 When used with decision trees, RotationFeatures effectively provides a simple, efficient, sklearn-compatible method to generate oblique trees, a now somewhat-forgotten technique to induce more powerful decision trees.
 Oblique decision trees are similar to standard decision trees, but allow dividing the dataspace into two subspaces with a hyperplane places at any arbitrary position and angle.
 There are numerous other methods proposed to generate oblique decision trees, but this provides an efficient python-based solution, based on rotating each 2d space various amounts, and selecting the optimal split point based on this.